 Maybe, I could also talk about Abyss.
 No, it's not the Abyss from Marvel Comics but an original character created.
 I find this boss eventually boring.
 Sure, he can score hits but I thought using either Cable or Megaman can easily cheese this guy.
 With Megaman, all I do is shoot, charge, block, shoot, charge, block.
 Cable can also easily take out the guy.
 The third form can be cheesed especially with full beam characters.
 I remembered how I eventually did a well-timed beam team hyper combo and wait... that's it?
 The challenge factor is gone.
 It wasn't like Apocalypse in the first two games, Cyber Akuma who was infuriatingly crazy (and I accessed the cheat menu eventually to take revenge on him), or Onslaught.
 Onslaught's second form was notoriously hard to defeat especially his head or his arm (which will HIT YOU) was the only weak spot.
 You can't rely on cheesing to defeat those three bosses.
 Abyss?
 Well, he will eventually get boring and I'll miss Apocalypse, Cyber Akuma, and Onslaught sooner or later.

-For me, this is probably among the many old school games that haven't aged well.
+For me, this is probably among the many old school games that have yet to age well.
 I'd be willing to get a near-perfect copy of the first three Marvel vs. Capcom games but this is definitely OUT of the category.

 Comments